akostrik/stage_telegram_python/README.md

 - The characteristics of the propaganda
 - [The text of the characteristis request](https://github.com/akostrik/stage_telegram/blob/main/subsidiary%20files/example%20request%20characteristics)
 - [The text of the affirmations request](https://github.com/akostrik/stage_telegram/blob/main/subsidiary%20files/example%20reauest%20affirmations)
-- The model OpenAI for a characteristis request
+- OpenAI model for a characteristis request
-- The model OpenAI for a affirmations request
+- OpenAI model for a affirmations request
 - OpenAI temperature, between 0 and 1.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more deterministic.
 If set to 0, the model will use log probability to automatically increase the temperature until certain thresholds are hit. [^2]
-- The maximal lenth of OpenAI request (in tokens [^1])
+- OpenAI request maximal lenth (in tokens [^1])
-- The maximal lenth of a Telegram message (in characters)
+- Telegram message maximal lenth (in characters)
-- The time where a messages is considered as recent (in hours)
+- The time where a message is considered as recent (in hours)

 ### Technical details
 _Similarity measure of two channels (channel1, channel2)_ is equal to the numbre of similar affirmations in these channels